KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ### User tip ![Target icon](/images/05.png) ###

-1. Remember the target process can be a **Partner process**.
-The partner organisation **must have enabled process security** (in the Process settings for the target process) to allow your process to interact with the target process.
+1. Remember the target process can be a **Partner process** and in this case, the partner organisation **must have enabled process security** (in the Process settings for the target process) to allow your process to interact with the target process.
 2. Use the **Lookup existing process** flag to find a particular instance of the target process at runtime.
 If you select **Yes**, then you can select a field in the current process which contains the id of the target instance.
 3. Use **Trigger rules in target instance** to select a field or rule to trigger in the target process.
 Set **Execute in series** to **Yes** to ensure server side execution is performed in series instead of in parallel.
 4. Another feature of this rule is that you can **read data from another process** instance.
 In this case it is advisable to give the title of the rule a title such as 'Read data from Process X'.
-Here you click **On success mapping** and use this area to copy data from the target process to the current process.
+Click on the green bar of **On success mapping** and use this area to copy data from the target process to the current process.